Foreign Currency in Ethiopia: How to Easily Access a Dollar?

 Foreign Currency in Ethiopia Guide.

-Do you want to know how to access dollars or foreign currency in Ethiopia? without going through the hassle of changing birr to dollar?
+Do you want to know how to access dollars or foreign currency in Ethiopia without going through black market? without going through the hassle of changing birr to dollar?
 Or You want to directly use your dollars in home country?

 Introduce yourself to the Diaspora account service, which is actively operating in Ethiopia, some of the bank to go to, which provides you this service are Awash bank, Zemen Bank and Dashen Bank, Foreign currency account for diaspora is designed to enable Diasporas access major currencies which are Dollars, Euro or pounds directly from their deposited account. here is a step by step guide to how to open a foreign currency account